 Instead, I find wool jacquard jersey ready-made clothes everywhere but unfortunately, the fabrics are not sold by the meter.
 I settle for what I can not find in Singapore easily.

 Jersey 80%linen/20%cotton is a luxury to me.
 I have already shown you the boat neck top I made with it.
-I find 100% linen jersey knit a bit rough on one side and smooth in the other with great drape and stretch.
+I find 100% linen jersey knit a bit rough on one side and smooth on the other with great drape and stretch.
 I wish I could buy I whole roll because it would be so easy to dye and to print on.

 I found leather and I purchased more than I should have.
 I know my suitcases just got a lot heavier.
 Not super exciting colors, but from what I can tell this is recycled leather is left over from the factories.
 It's not good enough to make a sofa with it but perfect for wallets and tote bags.
 When sewing leather, you can usually select the best parts and cut around the flaws.

 It is time to exit the store because I can not buy more than I can carry.
 It's a 20-minute walk back to the hotel.
 I look at my watch and I spent four hours inside the store.
-By the time I ran out energy, the wind has blown the clouds away and the sun is out.
+By the time I ran out of energy, the wind has blown the clouds away and the sun is out.
 It's glorious weather so I head back to get rid of my purchases and head back to the Old Town.

 The outdoor markets on the way are a bounty of handmade articles.
 Mostly knitting.
 If you are into it, the Baltics are definitely the place to come and to my surprise, knit articles are even cheaper than fabric.
 Too bad I live in the tropics….